Delhi Airport: Lounge manager, colleague arrested as fired employee alleges sexual harassment | Headlines

 Delhi Airport: Lounge manager, colleague arrested as fired employee alleges sexual harassment

 A 42-year-old general manager of a lounge at the Delhi airport and his 37-year-old colleague were arrested on Thursday after a woman employee accused them of sexual harassment at workplace, police said.
+The lounge is operated by a tenanted privately-run third party operator.
 The 26-year-old woman worked as a Food and Beverages Assistant in the lounge at Terminal-3 of the Indira Gandhi International Airport, they said.

-She alleged that she was targeted and terminated because she didn't give in to their advances.
+The woman alleged that she was targeted and her job was terminated because she didn't give in to their advances.
 Deputy Commissioner of Police (IGI Airport) Rajeev Rajan said that based on her complaint, an FIR was registered and the General Manager and the Duty Manager of the lounge have been arrested.

 - READ MORE ON: